ConorWilliams/ballot/README.md

 ## Verifying the ballot

-To verify the MCR computing officer hasn't fiddled your position you need a copy of the `secret_ballot.csv` file they generated and and your "secret_name" which you should have received securely.
+To verify the MCR computing officer hasn't fiddled your position you need a copy of the `public_ballot.json` file they generated and and your "secret_name" which you should have received securely.
 Now run:

-`.ballot secret_ballot.csv -c YOUR_SECRET_NAME ...`

-where the ...
+`./ballot check YOUR_SECRET_NAME `

+where you can supply the optional flag `-i /path/to/public_ballot.json` to specify the location of the public ballot file.

 ## Details about the ballot

+The ballot code formulates the task as solving the balanced linear [assignment problem](https://en.wikipedia.org/wiki/Assignment_problem).
+This means we define a [cost function](src/cost.hpp) which assigns a cost to allocating any student to any room.
+The student-room pairs are then permuted until the global minimum of the cost funtion (summed over all pair) is found.
+This is done using the [Jonker-Volgenant algorithm](https://doi.org/10.1007/BF02278710).

+In order to allow the possibility that all students get kicked off the ballot the list of rooms is augmented with p (the number of people) "kicked-rooms".
+To ensure balanced assignment the missing preference-free null-people are appended to the

+### The cost function